StackVista/stackstate-docs/setup/security/authentication/service_tokens.md

 ### StackState `sts` CLI

-A service token can be used for authentication with the new `sts` CLI.
-It isn't possible to authenticate with service tokens using the `stac` CLI.
+A service token can be used for authentication with the `sts` CLI.
 For details, see the CLI documentation:

 * [Which version of the `sts` CLI am I running?](/setup/cli/cli-comparison.md#which-version-of-the-cli-am-i-running)
 * New `sts` CLI: [Authentication](/setup/cli/cli-sts.md#authentication)